mgajda/less-arbitrary/towards-better-union.md

 }
 ```

-In most JSON documents, we observe that the same object can be described
+In most JSON documents, we observe that the same object can be simultaneously described
 in different parts of sample data structures.
 Due to this reason, we
 compare the sets of labels assigned to all objects and propose to unify
 those that have more than 60% of identical labels.